netbox-community/netbox-plugin-tutorial/tutorial/step10-graphql-api.md

 ![GraphiQL interface](/images/step10-graphiql.png)

-This completes the tutorial.
+This completes the plugin development tutorial.
 Well done!
 Now you're all set to make a plugin of your own!

 <div align="center">